-- (a) principal and interest payment delinquencies; - (b) non-payment related defaults, if material; - (c) unscheduled draws on debt service reserves reflecting financial difficulties; - (d) unscheduled draws on credit enhancements reflecting financial difficulties; - (e) substitution of credit or liquidity providers, or their failure to perform; - (f) adverse tax opinions or the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the 2012A Notes, or other material events affecting the tax-exempt status of the 2012A Notes; - (g) modifications to rights of the holders (including Beneficial Owners) of the 2012A Notes, if material; - (h) bond calls, if material, and tender offers; - (i) defeasances; - (j) release, substitution, or sale of property securing repayment of the 2012A Notes, if material; - (k) rating changes; - (1) bankruptcy, insolvency, receivership or similar events; - (m) the consummation of a merger, consolidation, or acquisition involving an obligated person or the sale of all or substantially all of the assets of the obligated person, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions other than pursuant to its terms, if material; and

-- (n) appointment of a successor or additional trustee or the change of name of a trustee, if material. - (2) notice of any failure by the Authority to comply with clause (1) above.
+- respect to the tax status of the 2013 Notes, or other material events affecting the tax-exempt status of the 2013 Notes; - (g) modifications to rights of the holders (including Beneficial Owners) of the 2013 Notes, if material; - (h) bond calls, if material, and tender offers; - (i) defeasances; - release, substitution, or sale of property securing repayment of the 2013 Notes, if material; - (k) rating changes; - (l) bankruptcy, insolvency, receivership or similar events; - (m) the consummation of a merger, consolidation, or acquisition involving an obligated person or the sale of all or substantially all of the assets of the obligated person, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions other than pursuant to its terms, if material; and - (n) appointment of a successor or additional trustee or the change of name of a trustee, if material. - (3) notice of any failure by the Authority to comply with clause (1) above.

-The provisions of the Authority Undertaking inure solely to the benefit of the beneficial owners from time to time of the 2012A Notes who will be third-party beneficiaries of the Authority Undertaking.
+The provisions of the Authority Undertaking inure solely to the benefit of the beneficial owners from time to time of the 2013 Notes who will be third-party beneficiaries of the Authority Undertaking.

-With respect to event (d) and (e), the Authority does not undertake to provide any notice with respect to credit enhancement added after the primary offering of the 2012A Notes, unless the Authority applies for or participates in obtaining the enhancement.
+With respect to event (d) and (e), the Authority does not undertake to provide any notice with respect to credit enhancement added after the primary offering of the Bonds, unless the Authority applies for or participates in obtaining the enhancement.

-With respect to event (f) and the tax status of the 2012A Notes, see TAX MATTERS.
+With respect to event (f) and the tax status of the Bonds, see TAX MATTERS.

-With respect to event (h), the Authority does not undertake to provide notice of a mandatory scheduled redemption, if any, not otherwise contingent upon the occurrence of an event if (i) the terms, dates and amounts of redemption are set forth in detail in this Official Statement, (ii) the only open issue is which 2012A Notes will be redeemed in the case of a partial redemption, (iii) notice of redemption is given to the Beneficial Owners as required under the terms of the 2012A Notes, (iv) public notice of the redemption is given pursuant to the Release Number 34-23856 of the SEC under the 1934 Act, even if the originally scheduled amounts are reduced by prior optional redemptions or bond purchases.
+With respect to event (h), the Authority does not undertake to provide notice of a mandatory scheduled redemption, if any, not otherwise contingent upon the occurrence of an event if (i) the terms, dates and amounts of redemption are set forth in detail in this Official Statement, (ii) the only open issue is which 2013 Notes will be redeemed in the case of a partial redemption, (iii) notice of redemption is given to the Beneficial Owners as required under the terms of the 2013 Notes, (iv) public notice of the redemption is given pursuant to the Release Number 34-23856 of the SEC under the 1934 Act, even if the originally scheduled amounts are reduced by prior optional redemptions or bond purchases.

-The Authority may from time to time choose to provide notice of the occurrence of certain other events in addition to those listed above if, in the judgment of the Authority, such other event is material with respect to the 2012A Notes, but the Authority does not undertake to provide any such notice of the occurrence of any material event except those events listed above.
+The Authority may from time to time choose to provide notice of the occurrence of certain other events in addition to those listed above if, in the judgment of the Authority, such other event is material with respect to the 2013 Notes, but the Authority does not undertake to provide any such notice of the occurrence of any material event except those events listed above.